5 Things Orthodox Christians Should Know About Reformed Christianity

 3. Begin on their ground.
 Protestants use an entirely different canon of Scripture.
 Their Bible has fewer books than ours, and they consider our “extra” books as later additions to justify unbiblical doctrines (i.e. prayer to the saints).
 Use their canon in discussions, not ours.

 4. Ask questions.
 If you don’t know what they believe on something, simply ask.
-This helps get an atmosphere of trust and understanding.
+This helps create an atmosphere of trust and understanding.

 5. Read.
-The Reformed are highly intellectual.
+Reformed Christians rend to be highly intellectual.
 Study your own faith in books to know what you believe.
 Orthodox catechisms and books about the faith are common in America today.
 Studying about the Reformed faith also helps dialogue.

 6. Admit what you don’t know.
 If you don’t know something, be honest, admit to it, and try to get an answer later.